Have you ever noticed how things that are good for you also tend to be good for the planet?

 Give fitness classes/horseback riding lessons/a race entry

-Sign your friend (and yourself) up for a January Bootcamp (our awesome Toronto Bootcamp trials are only $39!), a month of yoga (usually around $30), or an early bird race entry for a ridiculous obstacle race this Summer.
-Check My Next Race to psych yourself up.
+Sign your friend (and yourself) up for one of our online Transformation programs, a month of yoga, or an early bird race entry for a ridiculous obstacle race this Summer.

 3. Give time: